Gleaston: Toponymy

-The greater part of Gleaston, the villages of Leece and Dendron, are included in the parochial parish of St. Matthew Dendron.
-The ancient village of Leece is built round a tarn and appears twice in the Domesday Book.
-Lies was listed in the Manor of Hougun held by Earl Tostig.

 Pre-history

 Archaeological digs in the 1990s brought to light the ancient history of the village.
 Mesolithic, Neolithic and Bronze Age artifacts were found and the position of a prehistoric lake, which once covered a field between the castle and the mill, was discovered, proving that the local area has been inhabited for thousands of years.

 Since the Iron Age Gleaston would probably have been inhabited by the Carvetii tribe who were based at Carlisle and covered most of modern Cumbria, or possibly the Setantii tribe from Lancashire.
 Both were later incorporated by the Brigantes.
 Successive waves of Norse, Saxon and Norman invaders and settlers have all added to the history of the local area.

 Gleaston Castle

 In the 13th century the Lords of the Manor of Muchland moved their seat of residence from nearby Aldingham to Gleaston and probably built a wooden hall on the site of the present castle, about 0.5 km north of the village.
 The building that stands today was begun in the 14th century by the first Baron of Aldingham, John de Harrington.

 The castle consisted of a quadrangular courtyard surrounded by high curtain walls, with substantial towers at the four corners.
 The north western tower would have contained the great hall and lord's apartments.
 The castle was abandoned in 1458 when the family line died out and the manor eventually passed to the crown.